HughP/dnj-corpus/README.md

 Version 4 | 2014-2017+ | There are significant changes to vowel and tone markers.
 In general away from digraphs towards single graphemes, and away from pre and post stem tone indication via punctuation towards diacritic indication of tone over the the stem.| Valentin Vydrin | Roberts, Brown, Vydrin Forthcoming<sup id="a16">[16](#f16)</sup>,  R & V Forthcoming<sup id="a17">[17](#f17)</sup>, V & R Forthcoming<sup id="a18">[18](#f18)</sup>

 ## Corpus Description
+### The data and its presentation here in the introduction to the corpus

+The data has two states.
+  1. As first received from sources.
+  2. As finally processed for use in Keyboard layout analysis.
+The reason for these two states is 1) to faithfully represent the corpus as it was originally received; 2) It is felt that this state most faifully represents the text processing and publishing "natural language use" which Dan Language users encounter.
+However, to do the keyboard optimization, it is important to look at the intended characters that language users thought they were using.
+It is quite evident that automation has changed a great deal of the intended characters into something unintended.
+This intended state is what is needed to optimize a keyboard layout.

 ### Writing system

 * BCP47: dnj-Latn
 * Orthography version: 3

 **Writing System Note**: In this writing system tone is shown in part through characters with the Unicode attributes for punctuation.
 Various characters before or after the stem (word) indicate the pitch melody of the orthographic word.
 These characters are not used in expected ways according to their Unicode attributes as encoded in the original documents for this corpus.
 As a result many applications do not properly type set or interact with the "words" in the ways that many users of "global" languages expect.
 One notable result is that the use of space around proper punctuation marks is not always as one would expect for an orthography written in a Latin script.
-That is, it is not uncommon to see something like `"ban- ? =Yaa'-` where there are extra spaces around the question mark.
+That is, it is not uncommon to see something like `ˮban˗ ? ꞊Yaaʼ˗` where there are extra spaces around the question mark.

 #### Writing system, orthographic, linguistic, and alphabet descriptions for encoding of text in Eastern Dan version 3.